 This is used by the Edmonton and Calgary Genetics clinics to allow patients to enter in their family history which was traditionally mailed out in the form of a questionnaire.
 This is used by patients in the comfort of their own home after they have been referred to the Genetics clinic and have been given a user account.
 This app is available only as part of a referral to the clinic.

-AHS is dedicated to quality assurance in infection protection.
-Infection Protection Control uses this app to observe moments of hand hygiene.
+AHS is dedicated to quality assurance in infection prevention and control.
+Infection Prevention and Control uses this app to observe moments of hand hygiene.
 For example, it tracks what clinicians are doing with respect to hand hygiene before and after a surgery.
 This app is not available to the public.